Misterblue/misterblue.github.io/programming/herbal/index.md

 ## Finding Space Servers

-The Basil model of looking into a virtual world or looking out into the real world is based on a 'camera' at some location that is pointing in some direction.
+Looking into a virtual world
+or looking out into the real world is based on a 'camera' at some location that is pointing in some direction.
 The problem is is figure out what that camera sees and how to access